 Average Travel Speed

-Updated Using 2022 Data
+Updated Using 2023 Data

-Average travel speed measures the speed at which motorists travel a section of the roadway during a specific time period.
+Average travel speed measures the speed at which motorists travel on a section of the roadway during a specific time period.

 Methodology